 About Specialized Dentistry of New Jersey (SDNJ)

 Before you make the call to send your patient to another practice, like here at SDNJ, it’s essential to learn about the dentist you’re referring your patients to.
-For instance, here at SDNJ, Drs.
-James Courey and Joseph Zagami both specialize in prosthodontics and have each received advanced training in:
+For instance, here at SDNJ, Dr. James Courey specializes in prosthodontics and has received advanced training in:

 - Implant dentistry